 Remedy.
 Sometimes it's enough to simply remelt the existing solder.
-If this doesn't produce visible results, add more solder.
+If this doesn't produce visible results, remove solder and remake joint.

 Soldering Horrors 2 - Solder Bridges

 The final key to a successful solder joint is to apply an appropriate amount of solder.
 Too much solder is an unnecessary waste and may cause a solder 'bridge' which short circuits adjacent tracks.